 The Armed Forces Qualification Test (AFQT) is made up of four parts that make up the Armed Services Vocational Aptitude Battery (ASVAB).
 The ASVAB determines an individual’s knowledge, aptitude, and stress reactions, whereas the AFQT is a metric used to determine suitability for a military career.
 The ASVAB and AFQT differ in that the former can provide information about what types of careers an individual might be well suited to, whereas the latter is used to determine whether someone can be considered for military service in the United States.

-The ASVAB is administered the military in the United States through the Military Entrance Processing Command.
+The ASVAB is administered by the military in the United States through the Military Entrance Processing Command.
 High school students are most likely to take this battery of tests, but it is also open to older people who are otherwise eligible for enlistment.
 The ASVAB’s primary purpose is to determine military readiness, though it can also reveal aptitude for other endeavors.
-In 1968, some branches of the military began using the ASVAB and AFQT, and 1976, all branches had adopted it.
+In 1968, some branches of the military began using the ASVAB and AFQT, and by 1976, all branches had adopted it.
 Since then, it has undergone several revisions.

 The ASVAB has nine sections, but only four of them are used to determine AFQT results.
 The AFQT tends to rely on the core subjects of math, reading comprehension, and vocabulary, though sections are added and removed from time to time.
 The ASVAB’s math sections are divided into two sections: mathematical knowledge and reasoning, both of which are used to calculate the AFQT.